Skip to main content

 Health and Medical

-Mosquito-borne diseases are a concern in Fiji and the country has experienced periodic outbreaks of dengue, including strains with a risk of haemorrhagic fever.
-There is also considered to be a threat of Zika transmission in Fiji.
+Mosquito-borne diseases are a concern in Fiji, and the country has experienced periodic outbreaks of dengue, including strains with a risk of hemorrhagic fever.
+Vaccines before travel are also required, for example, for yellow fever.
 Health facilities in the country are limited but are generally adequate for routine medical treatment.
 However, facilities in rural areas may experience shortages of drugs and medical supplies and provide only basic services.
-More serious injuries or illnesses may require evacuation to Australia or New Zealand which can be extremely expensive.
-Prescription and over-the-counter pharmaceuticals are available at hospitals and clinics.
-Drugs are also dispensed at private pharmacies but some prescription pharmaceuticals may be in short supply.
+Tap water is not considered safe for drinking unless otherwise directed.

 Political